-The rural and urban adjustments including policy changes, zoning changes, and growth boundary changes would overall accommodate a more moderate growth plan compared to the one adopted in 2007.
-As a result, there could be an overall reduction in new construction that could have been susceptible to some of the geotechnical and seismic hazards present in the County.
-However, some of the zoning changes that would reduce minimum lot size requirements could result in more structures in areas where these hazards (e.g., liquefaction or landslides) are present.
-Regardless, all construction, as noted above in Alternative 1 would be subject to grading and building code requirements which include measures to identify these hazards and provide recommendations to reduce the potential for adverse effects through implementation of geotechnical engineering techniques and practices in accordance with current building code requirements.
-As such, regardless of location, implementation of current grading and building code requirements would reduce the potential for these hazards to adversely affect these improvements.
+Alternative that would reduce minimum parcel size requirements, could result in more structures in areas where these hazards (e.g., liquefaction or landslides) are present.
+All construction would be subject to grading and building code requirements which include measures to identify these hazards and provide recommendations to reduce the potential for adverse effects through implementation of geotechnical engineering techniques and practices in accordance with current building code requirements.
+As such, implementation of current grading and building code requirements would ensure that all new construction would reduce the potential for geologic hazards to adversely affect these improvements.

-Alternative 2 would incorporate slightly reduced population growth rates which should result in reduced pressure to convert existing prime soil and forest areas.
-However, the reduced minimum lot areas under the revised zoning requirements create more divisible areas.
-Regardless, the GMA would still require local jurisdictions to identify and protect agricultural and timber lands of long-term commercial significance.
-Therefore, provided the reduced lot sizes do not result in conversions to other uses, there would be no additional impacts related to soils under this Alternative.
+The Preferred Alternative would incorporate population growth rates slightly reduced from those adopted in the 2007 Plan, which should result in reduced pressure to convert existing prime soil and forest areas.
+However, the reduced minimum parcel areas under the revised zoning requirements would allow subdivision of more areas.
+The GMA requires local jurisdictions to identify and protect agricultural and timber lands of long-term commercial significance.
+Provided the reduced parcel sizes do not result in conversions to other uses, there would be some localized impacts related to soils under the Preferred Alternative.